Skip to navigation Skip to content Skip to subnav

 (D) the length of time since the relationship was terminated, if applicable.

-(5) A “protection order” means any injunction or other order issued for the purpose of preventing violent or threatening acts or harassment against, or contact or communication with or physical proximity to, another person, including temporary and final orders issued by civil and criminal courts, other than support or child custody orders, whether obtained by filing an independent action or as a pendente lite order in another proceeding so long as any civil order was issued in response to a complaint, petition or motion filed by or on behalf of a person seeking protection.
+(6) A “protection order” means any injunction or other order issued for the purpose of preventing violent or threatening acts or harassment against, or contact or communication with or physical proximity to, another person, including temporary and final orders issued by civil and criminal courts, other than support or child custody orders, whether obtained by filing an independent action or as a pendente lite order in another proceeding provided that any civil order was issued in response to a complaint, petition, or motion filed by or on behalf of a person seeking protection.

 (a) The Family Division of the Superior Court shall have jurisdiction over proceedings under this chapter.